wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 5. Study the minimum parameters.
     It will be necessary to edit the configuration file to run a node.
     The file contains multiple parameters related to the wallet, blockchain, rest-api, etc.
-    Within this lesson, we don't have a goal to configure them all, as we have the lesson [Node Configurations]() dedicated to it.
+    Within this chapter, we don't have a goal to configure them all, as we have the chapter [Configuration](#configuration) dedicated to it.
     As of now, it would be enough to run a node with minimum parameters.

     | Parameter | Description | Example |